scipy-lectures/scientific-python-lectures/intro/pandas/0_0_pandas_intro.md

 hdis_array[12]
 ```

-NumPy indexing with integers, like the above, is always indexing *by
+NumPy indexing with integers, like the above, is always indexing _by
-position*.
+position_.
 We count from 0, so position 12 contains the thirteenth element.

 You can do the same type of indexing with a Pandas series, with the `.iloc`
 accessor.
-Think of `.iloc` as *integer* indexing, or, if you like, `loc`ating
+Think of `.iloc` as _integer_ indexing, or, if you like, `loc`ating
-with `i`ntegers.
+with `i`integers.

 ```{code-cell}
 # Get the 13th element with `iloc` indexing.